wjcarpenter/gvoice-sms-takeout-xml/README.md

 - If you get python errors, it is most likely because you are missing some of the imported modules.
 Use `pip` to install them until python stops complaining.
 - When the script starts running correctly, it will announce the locations of inputs and outputs and other helpful information.
+- It can also emit warnings or TODO items.
-Generally, anything output lines prefixed with `>>` are just informational, but pay attention to any output without that prefix.
+Generally, any output lines prefixed with `>>` are just informational, but pay attention to any output lines without that prefix.
 - If the script sees problems in the information, it will report them to you.
 See the information below about missing contacts.
+Don't use the resulting output files until you are satisfied you have dealt with any reported problems.

 ### Running a test
 If you would like to try this with some test data to get comfortable with things,